This library is a port of Larry Hunter's Lisp statistics library to chicken scheme.

 > (correlation-sse 0.80 #:alpha 0.05 #:1-beta 0.9) 11

-Given a line definition as a list of point pairs, first prints to the terminal and then returns 5 values for the best fitting line through the points:
+Given a line definition as lists of point coordinates, first prints to the terminal and then returns 5 values for the best fitting line through the points:

 - the y-intercept